 As its name implies, Playa Blanca has fantastic powdery white beaches like the famous Papagayo beach, as well as Playa Flamingo and Playa Dorada.
 Similar to Puerto del Carmen, it has an impressive promenade so you can amble from one side of the resort to the other.

-Puerto Calero, to the west of Puerto del Carmen, is focused around luxury.
+Puerto Calero, to the west of Puerto del Carmen, is focused on luxury.
 It’s an upmarket resort filled with luxury villas and hotels.

 It boasts an impressive marina filled with expensive yachts and cute cafes where you can take in the views.
 Speaking of expensive yachts, it’s also a great place to try a catamaran sailing with daily luxe sailings departing from Puerto Calero.